pauliacomi/pyGAPS/docs/manual/isotherm.rst

 To export an isotherm, pyGAPS provides several choices to the user:

-    - Converting the isotherm in a JSON format, using the isotherm_to_json function
+    - Converting the isotherm in a JSON format, using the :meth:`~pygaps.parsing.jsoninterface.isotherm_to_json` function
-    - Converting the isotherm to a CSV file, using the isotherm_to_csv function
+    - Converting the isotherm to a CSV file, using the :meth:`~pygaps.parsing.csvinterface.isotherm_to_csv` function
-    - Converting the isotherm to an Excel file, using the isotehrm_to_excel function (of course only valid if excel is installed on the system)
+    - Converting the isotherm to an Excel file, using the :meth:`~pygaps.parsing.excelinterface.isotherm_to_excel` function (of course only valid if excel is installed on the system)
     - Uploading the isotherm to a sqlite database, either using the internal database or a user-specified external one.
-For more info on interacting with the sqlite database see the respective section of the manual.
+For more info on interacting with the sqlite database see the respective :ref:`section<sqlite-manual>` of the manual.